Using Magic to Manifest the Life of your Dreams

 (an exercise in what’s possible)

 This is an exercise I developed for the most recent Full Moon Gathering based on years of playing around with these ideas.
 It’s a simple yet powerful tool for when you’re feeling stuck.
 It’s not about making a pro/con list and logically weighing your options.
-It’s about tuning out the noise and tapping your inner trickster to shake you from doubt and complacency.
+It’s about tuning out the noise and waking your inner trickster to shake you from doubt and complacency.
 It’s about opening to the future you’ve been too afraid to imagine, hence too powerless to manifest.

 Step 1 | Get yourself set up somewhere comfortable with pen, paper and some time on your hands.
 The single most important thing to remember is THIS IS JUST AN EXERCISE.
 No one is watching.
 You’re not being forced to take action on any of this.
 You’re simply giving yourself permission to play.
 Now is the time to BUY IN.